Tools4everBV/HelloID-Conn-SA-Full-EntraID-MFA-Reset/README.md

 ## Remarks
 - The following methods are supported in this template `microsoftAuthenticatorAuthenticationMethod` and `phoneAuthenticationMethod`.
 Other methods can be added by enriching the action script.
 - The default method should be removed last.
 But which method is default isn't reported by the graph API.
 For this reason, we retry removing a method one time.
 When retrying the method should be the last authentication method of the user and it will also be removed.
 When this also fails, an error is reported.
+- Changed the Get-Errormessage function and the task

 > [!IMPORTANT]
 > If your organization uses other methods then `microsoftAuthenticatorAuthenticationMethod` and `phoneAuthenticationMethod` you should add them.
 If not the task can't delete the default method `microsoftAuthenticatorAuthenticationMethod` or `phoneAuthenticationMethod`